bihealth/altamisa/docs/index.rst

 Special Extensions
 ------------------

-In addition to the default ISA-Tab format specifications, AltamISA supports the following special modifications to improve specific use cases:
+In addition to the original ISA-Tab format specifications, AltamISA supports the following special modifications to improve specific use cases:

 - **List of values** in ``Characterics`` or ``Parameter Value`` fields by using semicolon-separators (";").
-Note, for ontology terms the same number of values is expected in the associated field ``Term Source REF`` and ``Term Accession Number``.
+Note, for ontology terms the same number of splits is expected in the associated field ``Term Source REF`` and ``Term Accession Number``.
 - **Material name** ``Library Name`` for improved library annotation in nucleotide sequencing assays.